Developing-Scalable-Apps-using-Azure/Core-Kubernetes/README.md

-# Working with core Kubernetes
+# Working with AKS and ACR

 ## Using AKS
 ```